-Page 45 - Licensed to Springwood High School & West Norfolk Acadamies Trust - This copy cannot be shared online or uploaded to any publically viewed website or social media platform.
+Page 45 - This copy is a single user license and is licensed to www.m4ths.com.
+It cannot be shared with anyone or uploaded to any website or social media platform.

 Vectors (Solving Geometric Problems)

 You can use vectors to solve problems in geomerty.
 It's important to remember that vectors have both direction and magnitude (size).
 You must look at which way the arros on the vectors are pointing!